isc-projects/bind9/bin/tools/named-rrchecker.rst

 Description
 ~~~~~~~~~~~

-``named-rrchecker`` reads a individual DNS resource record from standard
+:program:`named-rrchecker` reads a individual DNS resource record from standard
 input and checks whether it is syntactically correct.

 Options